 Various calorimetry options are being developed to address challenges from the stringent performance requirements on future lepton collider experiments for precision measurements of the Higgs boson and for searches of physics beyond Standard Model.
-Within the CALICE collaboration, a large technological prototype [26] using scintillator tiles and SiPMs is currently being built to demonstrate the scalability to construct a final detector via automated mass assembly.
-Though this prototype is aimed for the future International Linear Collider (ILC), the outcome of CALICE-AHCAL R&D activities can be an essential input for the conceptual design of the hadron calorimeter system at the future Circular Electron Positron Collider (CEPC).
+Within the CALICE collaboration, a large technological prototype [18] using scintillator tiles and SiPMs is currently being built to demonstrate the scalability to construct a final detector via automated mass assembly.
+The outcome of CALICE-AHCAL R&D activities can be an essential input for the conceptual design of the hadron calorimeter system at the future lepton colliders.

-5.3.3.1 AHCAL geometry and simulation
+5.4.3.1 AHCAL geometry and simulation

-The AHCAL will consist 40 sensitive and absorber layers, and the total thickness is about 100cm.
-The AHCAL barral consists 32 supper module, each super module consists 40 layers, figure 5.37 shows the AHCAL structure.
-Figure 5.38 shows the AHCAL one layer structure.
+The AHCAL will consist of 40 sensitive and absorber layers, and the total thickness is about 100cm.
+The AHCAL barrel consists of 32 super module, each super module consists 40 layers, figure 5.21 shows the AHCAL structure.
+Figure 5.22 shows the single layer structure of AHCAL.
 The scintillator tiles wrapped by reflective foil are used as sensitive medium, interleaved with stainless steel absorber.
-The thickness of active layer including the scintillator and electronics is 4mm to 5mm.
+The thickness of active layer including the scintillator and electronics is about 4mm 5mm.